All Episodes

 Okay, now listen to again the beginning of Obama today.

-And I have not said I was a single payer supporter.
+I have not said I was a single payer supporter.

 2003.

-AFL CIO conference campaigning for the U.S. Senate.
+AFL-CIO conference campaigning for the U.S. Senate.

 I happen to be a proponent of a single-payer universal health care plan.

-A single payer health care plan.
+A single-payer health care plan, universal health care plan.

 That's what I'd like to see.